Ladysnake/Requiem/roadmap/[Dissolution 0.7] The Undying Update.md

       - Obtained when renaming a Will O' Wisp in a soul vial to Splinter in an anvil (case sensitive).
       - Right clicking the bottle will result in making a grey will o' wisp appear: Splinter.
 This will o' wisp will follow your player, even after your death, and can only be put back in a vial by its owner (right clicking on it with a vial in the main hand).
       - Tooltip: "You were an angel among the rats.
 May you find your way back to heaven.
 Rest in peace."
+- Flawless diamond:
+  - Obtained when mining a diamond ore (10% chance to drop for each diamond, meaning that fortune doesn't cause a diamond ore to drop solely flawless diamonds).
+  - Used to craft the Undying gemstone.
+  - Can be used as a normal diamond.
+- Undying gemstone:
+  - Crafted from a flawless diamond, a wisp in a vial and a ghast tear (shapeless).
+  - Can be put in the Ethereal Focus in order to activate the altar structure.
+  - Retains the person who crafted it, in order to attribute the altar it is used on.
+  - When crafted, the gem is inactive.
+Inactive gemstones can be activated by right clicking on them, if the user has no attributed gemstone or altar active.
+If contrary, the gemstone will not activate.

 #### Miscellaneous changes: